NiloGregginz33/QMGRExperiments/README.md

 # The previously disclosed novelty from an umbrella patent filing (now being restated) was quantum state manipulation without decoherence or measurement, is now described under the charge injection language in the patent.
 Previously, it was disclosed as information steering, though that is technically not true.
 Both of these languages partially support the idea, though charge injection is more technically correct in patent language.

+#Expect legal action id misusing material in a way described by the license (aka.
+LICENSE, License) or the README or its previous versions

 #already included since august

 #This extends to containerized images, because if certain functionalities that are not possible without breaching the patent.
 Consider this a cease and desist to prevent sharing of such, even if provided by Matrix Solutions LLC.